Top 15 communication apps for customer service

-It’s tough to know which communication app is the best choice for connecting with customers because there are so many options available.
-We’re breaking down 10 different tools to help you communicate with customers and deliver a personalized experience on the apps they know and love.
+But it’s tough to know which communication app is the right choice because there are so many options available.
+We’re breaking down 15 different tools to help you pick the best one for your business.

 The best communication apps

 These mobile communication apps take the traditional text messaging experience to another level with additional capabilities and rich features that are ideal for providing customer support.

 With more than 2 billion users, WhatsApp Business is probably familiar terrain for your audience.
 Our research shows that more and more customers are using WhatsApp as a support channel—the volume of tickets submitted over WhatsApp skyrocketed 370 percent last year.

 There are two options for businesses looking to connect with their customers: the WhatsApp Business App and the WhatsApp API.

 The WhatsApp Business App looks just like a personal account on the platform, but it’s equipped with extra features for small-business owners.
 Contact numerous shoppers simultaneously with new offers and important information, and segment consumers to personalize your communication.

 Opt for the WhatsApp Business API if you run a large business that relies on a CRM, contact center, or customer service software to engage with buyers.
 With the WhatsApp Business API, midsize and enterprise companies can reach their customers without the platform’s normal limits.
 The WhatsApp Business API also allows for more customization, integrates with other tools, and provides advanced security.
 You don’t have to figure it out by yourself, either—you can work with a developer and a WhatsApp Business Solution Partner to access the service.

 - Quick replies.
 Save and reuse messages that you regularly send to customers for fast and efficient responses.

 - Automated messages.
 Greet your customers instantly with pre-set messages that let them know when they can expect a response or where to find more information.